 Applying an external voltage to the VTG pin without shorting VOFF to GND may cause permanent damage to the board.

 Do not apply any voltage to the VOFF pin.
 Let the pin float to enable the power supply.

-The absolute maximum external voltage is 5.5V for the on-board level shifters, and the standard operating condition of the AVR64DU32 is 1.8-5.5V.
-Applying a higher voltage may cause permanent damage to the board. j Info: The on-board debugger monitors the voltage supplied to the board.
-If VOFF is not pulled low and the external power supplied differs by more than $\pm 100 \text{ mV}$ from the target regulator setting, the on-board debugger will shut off the target regulator and begin blinking the status LED rapidly, indicating an error condition.
-Once the input voltage returns within $\pm 100 \text{ mV}$ of the target regulator setting, the on-board debugger will shut off the status LED.
+The absolute maximum external voltage is 5.5V for the on-board level shifters, and the standard operating condition of the PIC16F13145 is 1.8-5.5V.
+Applying a higher voltage may cause permanent damage to the board.

+Info: The on-board debugger monitors the voltage supplied to the board.
+If VOFF is not pulled low and external power is supplied that differs by more than ± 100 mV from the target regulator setting, the on-board debugger will shut off the target regulator and begin blinking the status LED rapidly, indicating an error condition.
+Once the input voltage returns to within ± 100 mV of the target regulator setting, the on-board debugger will switch on the target regulator and stop blinking the status LED.